 Lee’s Twitter account covers a diverse range of topics with different approaches to internal communication challenges that companies worldwide face today.
 Find Lee at @gatehousegroup and we guarantee you will find something of interest to you.

 8. PR Academy

-PR Academy is a world’s leading provider of public relations and communication education.
-They work with top awarding bodies, such as CIPR, UoC, APM and AMEC.
+PR Academy is the world’s leading provider of public relations and communication education.
+They work with top awarding bodies, such as CIPR, UoC, APM, and AMEC.
 The average pass rate of over 90% says a lot about the Academy’s highly experienced tutors and talented communication practitioners.